javiabellan/biblia/docs/tools/tmux.md

   - `tmux ls`: lists the current sessions.
   - `tmux a`: attaches the last session.
   - `tmux -t sesName`: attaches to specific session.
+  - `tmux kill-server`: Removes all sessions and kill tmux server
 - **Inside tmux**:
   - `[Ctrl+b] c`: Creates a new window.
 To close it you can just terminate the shells doing `<C-d>`
   - `[Ctrl+b] 0`: Go to window 0